Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Nevada does not require state-level drone registration for private operators.
-FAA registration is required for any drone over 0.55 lb (250g).
-Nevada maintains a registry for drones operated by public agencies with the Department of Public Safety under NRS 493.118.
+Nevada does not require state-level drone registration for private or commercial operators beyond federal FAA registration.
+The state requires only federal FAA registration ($5 for 3 years for drones over 0.55 pounds).
+However, Nevada public agencies must register all drones with the Department of Public Safety under NRS 493.118.

 6